Lea3D/stardew-multiplayer/README.md

 It is possible to download the files from my server, but I do not condone this for anything else than the host of your server.<br>
 Have fun!

+For indication on how to package the game yourself look at this document: [THE DOCUMENT](./guides/packaging.md).

 # Building the image:

 Once you clone this repository you can build the image using the following command: